tylerdr/sprinter-website/src/pages/services/custom-software-product-development.md

 templateKey: service-page
 title: End-to-End Software Product Development
 order: 1
-description: Whether you have an idea for a software product, or simply know your business needs to productize your expertise, we’ll guide you through our proven process for product development.
-From problem discovery to product design, development & implementation, we'll provide a dedicated, full-stack product team to help you turn your problems into effective & sustainable digital solutions.
+description: Whether you have an idea for a software application, or simply recognize your business needs to productize your expertise—our proven process will guide you through product development from start to finish.
+From problem discovery to product design, to development and implementation, we'll provide a dedicated, full-stack product team to help you solve your problems through effective and sustainable digital solutions.
 featuredpost: true
 featuredimage: /img/noun_software_3344840.svg
 icon: /img/noun_software_3344840.svg